andrewvogler123/TwitterBot/README.md

 # TwitterBot
-A Twitter Bot designed with the help of  'The Coding Train' on youtube.
+A Twitter Bot in its early design phase.